 Using Genetics to Improve Your Wellness

 There’s a reason genetic reporting is taking off.
 It’s endlessly fascinating—and genomic science is expanding fast.

 While knowing the genetic hand you’ve been dealt is interesting, the big question is how can you use this knowledge to take action and make targeted behavior changes.
 Your lifestyle, after all, has a much larger impact on your overall wellness than your genetic makeup.
-This is why Arivale emphasizes pairing data with one-on-one lifestyle coaching, empowering you to translate knowledge into actions that help improve your wellness.
+This is why Arivale emphasizes pairing data with health coaching, empowering you to translate knowledge into actions that help improve your wellness.